Lucal22/nations-game/README.md

 # Lucal Portfolio en-us

-This project is a responsive page developed using react.js on frontend, to show some of my main projects developed during my studies.
+This project is a responsive page developed using react.js to develop a gamble game that allows the user to select one of the 25 nations in the game.
+Everyday theres a draw that selects one of the 25 nations so the player can compare if had a lucky day.

 ## Technologies